 If you are not sure of your standing before God, you can know: He loves you.
 He longs for you to experience all the privileges and joys of belonging to Him.
 If you ask Him to take away your sin and shame, He will.

 You won’t have to wonder if someday you will be rejected — an alien again.
 No, you will be a permanent citizen of His heavenly country.
-Jesus’ blood on the cross guarantees your heavenly residence papers, and your spiritual adoption papers as well!
-Eternity with Him starts when He makes you His own.
+Jesus’ blood provides the stamp that validates your heavenly residence papers, and your spiritual adoption papers as well!
+Eternity with Jesus starts when He makes you His own.
 You’re accepted, you’re loved, you belong.
 You’re family forever.

 I made up a song (below) to help myself memorize Ephesians 2.
 I was inspired several months ago by Bible teacher Beth Moore’s call to memorize this chapter.
 In the alternating sections, I tried to reflect the painful situation we were in as aliens, and the joy of being accepted into God’s family.
 You may want to learn my song, too.